Philips circle pattern: PM5544

+Eventually all the supporting equipment could be replaced by a PM5638 which fitted into a single 1RU unit.

 The physical configuration of the PM5544 depends upon its purpose.
 A common application was in TV factories where it was typically used in its most basic configuration with no optional extras.
-When used for Broadcast it was usually fitted with the PM5543 text generator which allowed broadcasters to display text in the upper and lower black boxes.
+When used for broadcasting it was usually fitted with the PM5543 text generator which allowed broadcasters to display text in the upper and lower black boxes.

+It was available in 4 versions (PAL-G, PAL-M, PAL-N & NTSC) and did not have the option of an in-pattern clock (first introduced in PM5534).

 PM5534

-In the late-1970s Philips introduced the PM5534 which replaced the original PM5544.
-It was fundamentally a very similar design using a mixture of analogue and digital circuitry to generate the pattern, however it no longer required an external sync generator and colour encoder (typically a PM5532 or PM5530 paired with either a PM5545 or PM5554/PM5555). reducing the rack footprint from 6RU/12RU to 3RU.
+In the late-1970s, Philips introduced the PM5534 which replaced the original PM5544.
+It was fundamentally a very similar design using a mixture of analogue and digital circuitry to generate the pattern, however it no longer required an external sync generator and colour encoder, reducing the rack footprint from 6RU/12RU to 3RU.

+The PM5534 was available as a variant with component video outputs (PM5535) and had two pattern effecting options: PM8503 text generator (station ID) and the PM8504 clock generator.

 The PM5534 was available in 6 different versions: PAL-G, PAL-I, PAL-M, PAL-N, SECAM and NTSC.

 PM5644

 Some time during the late-1980s Philips introduced a new design of colour pattern generator bearing the model number PM5644.
 The PM5644 further improves upon the PM5534 by reducing the overall size to just 1RU.

-It also differs from the PM5544/PM5534 in that its pattern generating circuitry is entirely digital, stored in EPROM chips allowing easy reprogramming and modification of patterns.
-This has an additional advantage that higher resolution text or graphics can appear in areas of the pattern designated for customisation by the Broadcaster whereas a standard PM5544 was typically restricted to 7 (top box) and 11 (bottom box) characters of text programmed by an array of physical links on a card inside the unit, limiting what the broadcaster could display in these areas without specially designed assemblies.

-The PM5644 (and later generators) patterns' were defined by vectors in MS-DOS batch files, with individual components of the pattern rendered by an array of in-house tools.
+It also differs from the previous PM5544 and PM5534 in that its pattern generating circuitry is entirely digital, stored in EPROM chips allowing easy customisation of patterns.
+The PM5644 (and later generators) patterns' were compiled using an array of in-house tools defined by vectors in MS-DOS batch files.

 Many variations of the PM5644 are known to exist, each with different purposes and capabilities:

 4:3 models

-The earliest design shares a chassis and some modules with the PM5631 colour generator and has 576 KB of pattern ROM.
-The pattern generating circuitry is designed in accordance to CCIR 601.

-It is also effectively hard-wired for 4:3 patterns typical of the earlier PM55xx series as it assumes that the edges of the pattern are composed of repeating sequences.
-The pattern produced by these units is nearly identical to the PM5544, however the reflection check in the bottom box is omitted.
-It can be reinstated by the PM8546 logo generator if installed.
-These units are able to display a minor variation of the pattern with cuts-outs for a clock, or a clock with date.
-The generation of the clock and date must be performed by either a PM8546 or an external teletext generator supplied by the Broadcaster.
-Variations exist for every video standard.
-This model is able to replace every type of PM55xx pattern generator.